-Just when you think you’re done writing the manuscript and take a sigh of relief, you realize you’re not really done.
-Now you must find takers for your book who’ll, in turn, find you the buyers for it.
-So there’s more writing to do; a careful and precise piece which wins over the agent or the publishing house.
-That apart, there’s the essential Editing, Proofreading, Typesetting… the works!
+Just when you think you’re done writing the manuscript and take a sigh of relief, the wrecking ball of reality hits you with more to do.
+Now you must find takers for your book who’ll in turn, find you the buyers for it.
+Now, there’s more writing to do; a careful and precise piece that wins over the agent or the publishing house.
+That apart, there’s the all-essential editing, proofreading, typesetting… the works!

 So there is a lot you have to do once you’re done writing the draft.
 Putting a book out there is no easy task.
 It becomes easy only once when you’re established in the market.
 JK Rowling and Jeffrey Archer sure don’t have to worry about writing query letters anymore.

 If you’ve chosen the high road of self-publishing then you don’t have to sweat about all this at all.
 For others taking the traditional route, we’ve got a guide to help you write a dynamic query letter which is your best shot at getting a reputable literary agent’s attention.

 Though there are no standard rules to do this, the following are some tips to help you compose a query letter that positions you as a talented and trustworthy author and your book as a valuable investment.

 You must first decide if you want to approach an agent or a publisher.
 Before you start writing, spend some time to investigate the agent and make sure that they are likely to be interested.
 First look at their website and their submission guidelines.
 Be careful that you follow the instructions on their site.

 You could also get a copy of the Writers’ and Artists’ Yearbook, which lists the agents with their clients and informs you about how to approach them.

 Agents go through hundreds of such letters every month and can easily tell when it’s just a copy and paste job.
 It indicates that the author hasn’t done their research on the agent or the agency they’re querying.